Create AWS Cognito User Pools

 Beyond these examples

-These snippets focus on specific user pool features: basic pool creation, multi-factor authentication (SMS and software tokens), and account recovery configuration.
+These snippets focus on specific user pool features: basic pool creation, MFA configuration (SMS and TOTP), and account recovery mechanisms.
 They’re intentionally minimal rather than full authentication systems.

 The examples may reference pre-existing infrastructure such as IAM roles with SNS permissions for SMS delivery.
-They focus on configuring the user pool rather than provisioning surrounding infrastructure.
+They focus on configuring the user pool rather than provisioning everything around it.

 To keep things focused, common user pool patterns are omitted, including: